 Turn your passion for storytelling and the comics medium into a lifelong career.

-CCA’s graduate comics program is a space where artists and writers come together to support and challenge each other’s craft.
-Our low-residency structure gives you the freedom to build your creative practice from anywhere while keeping you on track with project deadlines and individualized goals.
+CCA’s graduate comics program trains students in the creation of comics, graphic novels, and other similar forms of visual storytelling.
+Students come together to support and challenge each other’s craft, all while studying a wide variety of subjects, such as script writing, page layouts, comics history, and publishing strategies.
+Our low-residency structure gives you the freedom to build your creative practice from anywhere, while keeping you on track with project deadlines and individualized goals.

 Connecting with a global audience

 In addition to supporting your creative process, we also help you connect with an ever-growing audience for new comics.
 We take a deep dive into digital comics, connect with agents and editors, study comics pedagogy, and look at various crowdsourcing platforms like Kickstarter and Patreon.

 During the third and final summer session in San Francisco, you’ll explore digital distribution channels, as well as self-publishing strategies, with the goal of sharing your original art with a global audience.
 We travel to comics conventions around the U.S., giving you the opportunity to interact face-to-face with comics fans and industry professionals.
 We also bring accomplished creators to campus during the summer intensives with our renowned Comics in the City speaker series.

 - Marguerite Abouet (Aya: Life in Yop City)

 - Emil Ferris (My Favorite Thing Is Monsters)